 Production adjustments at Södra Wood

-Södra takes a long-term approach and works closely with the company’s customers.
-Södra has therefore decided to reduce sawn timber production temporarily in December by a total of 60,000 m³ to achieve a balance between production and customer needs.
+Södra Wood has therefore decided to now reduce sawn timber production by approximately 100,000 m³ for the remainder of 2022.
+The adjustment is being made to create a balance between production and customer needs.

 Due to the current uncertainty of the business environment – where the sawn timber market could both rapidly deteriorate or improve – Södra Wood is not ruling out the fact that further measures may be required or that planned shutdowns may not occur during the autumn if the market take an unexpected turn.

 “We know that demand for Södra Wood’s products will be favourable in the long term and that confidence in timber as the most sustainable construction material is strong.
 But although the long-term trend is positive, we must work actively to counter market volatility and balance production with customer needs.
 We are doing this by reducing production temporarily.
 We are following developments carefully and continue work actively with what we can influence,” said Peter Jhaveri Business Area President for Södra Wood.